opral/monorepo/source-code-git/design-principles.md

 ### 3. Host Agnostic.

-#### Locking ourselves into a git host means locking ourselves into their userbase
+#### Locking ourselves into a git host means locking ourselves into their userbase.

 If GitHub were to disappear tomorrow, project lisa should not disappear with it.
 Likewise, if a new git host appears and sees widespread adoption, lisa